 In 2015, he produced HBO's HEROIN: CAPE COD, USA, a powerful look at the heroin epidemic in New England, which was screened for the Massachusetts legislature and the White House.
 In 2016, he directed MIFUNE: THE LAST SAMURAI, a feature documentary about one of his childhood heroes, legendary Japanese actor Toshiro Mifune, which screened at more than twenty international film festivals, including London and Telluride, and was released theatrically in the U.S. by Strand Releasing.

 Segments from his films have been featured on The CBS Evening News, The NBC Nightly News, ABC News Nightline, CNN and Oprah.

 Steven was born in 1952 and grew up in Venice, California.
 He graduated from Venice High School in 1970 and San Francisco State University's film program in 1976.
-He studied painting, went to a lot of movies at the Pacific Film Archive (Buster Keaton, Eric Rohmer, Anthony Mann, Satyajit Ray, Ozu, Don Siegel) and played in mediocre punk bands (including The Maids with LIVING ON TOKYO TIME co-writer John McCormick) before getting serious about making films.
+In his youth, he studied painting, went to a lot of movies at the Pacific Film Archive (Buster Keaton, Eric Rohmer, Anthony Mann, Satyajit Ray, Ozu, Don Siegel) and played in mediocre punk bands (including The Maids with LIVING ON TOKYO TIME co-writer John McCormick) before getting serious about making films.
 He lives in Berkeley, California with his wife, writer Peggy Orenstein, and daughter, but yearns to relocate to a place with lower taxes and better drivers.